canonical/mir/doc/sphinx/architecture.md

 The `mirserver` library is the core implementation of *Mir*.
 It serves as the engine for both `miral` and `miroil`.
 This library does the heavy-lifting for the compositor and, as a result, it is the largest piece of *Mir*.
 This section will explain the primary concepts that drive the engine.

 ### Core Concepts
 At the heart of `mirserver` are two interfaces: the **Shell** and the **Scene**.
 The `Shell` is responsible for fielding requests from the rest system.
 The `Shell` then modifies the state of the `Scene` to reflect the requested changes.
-For example, part of the system would ask the `Shell` to move a window.
-The `Shell` would then decide what position to move that window to and update the state of the `Scene` to reflect that change.
+For example, the `Frontend` would ask the `Shell` to initiate dragging a window.
+The `Shell` would then decide how to move that window to and update the state of the `Scene` to reflect that change.

 ### From Scene to Screen
 Knowing that the `Scene` holds the state of what is to be displayed, we can talk about the **Compositor**.
 The `Compositor` gets the collection of items to render from the `Scene`,